viggy28/viggy28.dev/content/about/_index.md

 ---
 <!--- {{< figure src="/images/monumental_valley.png" title="A drop in the ocean" >}} -->

-Co-founder and CEO of Omnigres.
-Past build Cloudflare's Postgres database team.
+Co-founder of Omnigres.
+In the past lead Cloudflare's Postgres team & worked at Ticketmaster, Ford.

 Started as an Oracle Database Administrator.
 Worked on High-Availability, Performance tuning and reliability.